ethereum-optimism/community-hub/src/docs/integration.md

 ### L1 and L2 Communication Overview

 ::: details This section while taken from Optimism's old documentation is still relevant.
-If you are still interested in looking through the old documentation,
+If you are still interested in looking through the old documentation...

-you can find it [here](https://github.com/ethereum-optimism/optimism-monorepo/tree/doctest/packages/docs).
+You can find it [here](https://github.com/ethereum-optimism/optimism-monorepo/tree/doctest/packages/docs).
 However, do be aware that Some of the content on the old documentation is now outdated, hence why the domain was taken down.

 The [community-hub](https://community.optimism.io/) documentation (you're on it right now!) is now the proper home for all of Optimism's docs.
 :::